jmsaavedrar/ssl/README.md

 # QuicDraw Dataset
 We have prepared a subset of QuickDraw with 1100 instances per class.
 You can download it from [here](https://www.dropbox.com/s/eq3vzu65elii62i/tfds_qd.tar).
+You should unpack it into  $HOME/tensorflow_datasets (by default, python will look the datasets there).
+However, you can put the data into another folder, but you'll need to specify the data_dir in the tfds.load() function.

 # Dependencies
 * https://github.com/jmsaavedrar/datasets